Dr. Marilyn Carlson Aronson

 6715 State Hwy 27, Gordon, NE 69343

 Women from these cultures weave a perceived history of Wounded Knee.
-This historical interpretation of the events culminating in the massacre at Wounded Knee Creek in 1890 have been researched and historically reenacted to display the possible thoughts and feelings of women during that time.
-(Chautauqua)
+Former Three Voices...
+Speaking from the Past historical interpreter, Jerry Goes In Center, rejoins SDHC scholars Joyce Jefferson and Lillian Witt to revive Dakota Daughters.
+This historical interpretation of the events culminating in the massacre at Wounded Knee Creek in 1890 have been thoroughly researched and historically reenacted to reflect the possible thoughts and feelings of women during that time.

 Humanities scholars Joyce Jefferson and Lillian Witt share memories of their fathers' dreams carried through time by the Dakota prairie winds.
-Joyce discusses through poetry and song, the life of her father, a 30-year Air Force veteran.
+Through poetry and song, Joyce discusses the life of her father, a 30-year Air Force veteran.
 Lilly tells hilarious, but true antics of her adventurous father as a young cowboy, WWII veteran, and South Dakota rancher.
-(Chautauqua)

 Annie Tallent: 1887-1901 (Chautauqua)

 A woman of refinement and education, Annie Tallent was the first white woman in the Black Hills.
 Along with her husband D.G. and their nine-year-old son Robert, Annie joined the Gordon party on a long and grueling journey of deep snow and bitter cold en-route to the Black Hills.
 Even though she first entered Dakota Territory illegally, Annie Tallent represents the heroism and resourcefulness of pioneer women, and is recognized as an interesting figure among the pioneers of the Black Hills, especially in the annals of early educational history.

 5621 S Kerry Ave, Sioux Falls, SD 57197